 Your information will be held on our systems for as long as is necessary to answer your requests and maintain a dialogue with those individuals who remain interested in the Army and Army jobs.

 If you register an interest, but do not apply to join the Army, we will keep your personal data for no more than 3 years.
 This period starts on the day you last contacted the Army and is reset each time you logon to our website or contact us to request further information.
-You may [use the form provided to] withdraw your consent and request the remove of your personal data at any point before submitting an application.
+You may use MOD Form 1694 to withdraw your consent and request the remove of your personal data at any point before submitting an application.

 At the end of this period, we will remove your personal information from our systems or treat the data to remove any personal identifiers that could be used to identify you as an individual.

 If you have multiple applications to join either 1 Service or join multiple Services, and still do not enter service, the data treatment start date will apply on all applications from 7 years after the last contact date on any application.
 This is because some of the data is held on the system at 'candidate level' and some of the data is held at 'application level'.

 If you enter Service in the UK Armed Forces, some of your personal data will be retained for 100 years as required under the Public Record Acts.

 Can I remove the information held in my online account?

 Your online account is required to manage your current applications across the UK Armed Forces – including the Army, Royal Navy and RAF.

 You can use MOD Form 1694 to ask us to remove your account but we can only do this if you have not submitted any applications to join any Service in the UK Armed Forces.